| | |

 Stenciling the Vinyl Floor

 Start stenciling.
-The next day, I put on some podcasts and started the stenciling part.
+I put on some podcasts and started the stenciling part the next day.

-You’re supposed to place the first one in the middle, but I kind of eyeballed it, aligning it with the “tile” lines on the vinyl flooring.
+You’re supposed to place the first one in the middle, but I eyeballed it, aligning it with the “tile” lines on the vinyl flooring.

 My first stencil turned out horrible!
 I had over-saturated the roller.
 I considered wiping it off with a towel and painting over it, but I persevered.

 Using an almost dry roller gives better results than a wet roller.
-(Use a paper plate or roller pan if needed to remove excess paint.
+(Use a paper plate or roller pan to remove excess paint.

 Keep stenciling until you’re only left with the tricky parts and edges.